 I’ve been an expat most of my adult life, moving from country to country and along life’s path as it opened up to me.
 However, until this year I never identified as a Digital Nomad or being Location Independent.
-Pretty much because I wasn’t, even though most people in my life saw me that way.
-I’m a Californian and have worked in digital comms in Spain, India, China, Hong Kong, and Malaysia for local start-ups.
+Pretty much because I wasn’t, even though most people in my life saw me that way. get link I’m a Californian and have worked in digital comms in Spain, India, China, Hong Kong, and Malaysia for local start-ups.
 Never on assignment as a foreign worker for a large company and rarely working freelance.
 So sure, the past couple of decades I’ve lived a nomadic existence but I wasn’t location-independent.

 Until this year.

-My daughter is off at uni now and I still have a weight of financial responsibility on my shoulders, but I’m freer to explore alternate realities for myself.
-So I am doing what makes me happiest …. engaging online and telling stories.
+My daughter is off at uni now and I still have a weight of financial responsibility on my shoulders, but I’m freer to explore alternate realities for myself. here So I am doing what makes me happiest …. engaging online and telling stories.
 Some of the time for myself on my YouTube channel and blogs (this one and my Asia travel blog Luxury Bucket List).
 And some of the time for my clients around the world.
 I work with brands and small businesses ranging from travel agencies, a global beauty brand, local hotspots, and even a TV celebrity.
 And I’m happy.
 Happier than I’ve been in years, in fact.